Contact Environmental Health and Safety for chemical pick up.

 II.
 Close bags LOOSELY with AUTOCLAVE TAPE .
 The opening should be at least 1-1.5” in diameter so steam can penetrate to sterilize the waste.
 Do not tie the bag, do not use twist ties, and do not use any type of tape except AUTOCLAVE TAPE.

 III.
 Bags and boxes must be labeled with the PI’s name and lab room number.

 IV.
-Leave biohazard waste bags in the green bin located next to the large autoclave in S030 for decontamination prior to disposal.
-If the can is full, set the bag in an autoclave tray on the floor.
+Leave biohazard waste bags in the red bins located next to the large autoclave in S030 for decontamination prior to disposal.
+If the cans are full, set your bag or box in an autoclave tray on the floor.
 Autoclave trays are the heavily stained trays under the autoclave sign-up book.
 Additional trays are located next to the sink.

 V. Do not put more than 25 pounds of material in each bag.
 The bags absorb water in the autoclave and can become heavy.